ChristopherBarrington/scamp/docs/content/contribution-guides/module/_index.md

 An R script could be used here too, specifying `Rscript` instead of `bash` in the shebang line.
 Nextlfow variables are similarly interpolated into the script though so be wary when accessing lists.
 Writing the `task` and `versions` can be taken care of using the {scampr} package.

 {{< notice style="warning" title=" " icon=" " >}}
-Nextlfow will interpolate variables using `$variable` so any scripts using `$` may have unexpected behaviour.
+Nextflow will interpolate variables using `$variable` so any scripts using `$` may have unexpected behaviour.
 Where possible use non-dollar alternatives or delimit the symbol.
 {{< /notice >}}

 {{< tabs >}}